bagdeabhishek/bagdeabhishek.github.io/musings/index.md

 ---
 layout: default
-title: Musings
+title: Musings Index
 permalink: /musings/
 ---

 # Musings

-A running collection of published notes from my Obsidian vault.
+This is the public index for completed musings/research notes.

 ## Notes